G-Core/product-documentation/documentation/streaming-platform/extra-features/customize-appearance-of-the-built-in-player.md

 5\.
 Enable necessary player control options:

 - **Disable skin**.
 If the option is active, the player control elements are hidden.
 - **Save user settings.** If the option is active, users watch the video with the same quality and sound settings they have had previously.
-It works until the browser cache gets cleared**.**
+It works until the browser cache gets cleared.
 - **Share video.** If the option is active, a sharing button appears in the upper-right corner of the video for the users to post it to social networks.
 - **Playback speed control.** If the option is active, users can slow down and speed up VOD playback.
 - **Pause when clicking on player.** If the option is active, video stops by clicking at any point on the player's screen.